The Event editor lets a partner correct an event’s metadata after it’s been ingested and re-submit it to the Customer Representation model.

 • A form pre-filled with the event’s current values.

-• Submit handler that POSTs to the CR API.
+• A submit handler that PUTs a formatted payload to the CR API.

 Prerequisites